-The reserved portion limits the will of the deceased by reserving a fraction of the succession to certain categories of heirs called “compulsory heirs” (“héritiers réservataires”).
+The reserved portion limits the application of deceased’s will by reserving a portion of the estate to certain categories of heirs, called ‘mandatory heirs’ (‘héritiers réservataires’).

 In the presence of these heirs, the succession is divided in two parts: an imperative fraction “the reserved portion” and “the available portion” that can freely be given to anyone.

 The reserved portion allows the protection of close family and guarantees the respect of minimal succession equality.

 1) Compulsory heirs: the reserved portion in inheritance

 The rate of the reserved portion varies according to the number of compulsory heirs.

 The descendants of the deceased acquire the quality of compulsory heir.
 To benefit from the reserved portion, they must however come to the succession.

 It is in the absence of descendants of the deceased that the surviving spouse obtains the quality of compulsory heir.